amanjpro/greenish/README.md

 Greenish is still new.
-As of now, [Samsung Ads](https://www.samsung.com/us/business/samsungads/) uses Greenish to monitor a _very sensitive and business critical set of datasets_.
+As of now, [Samsung Ads](https://www.samsung.com/us/business/samsungads/) uses Greenish to monitor a _business critical set of datasets_.

 ## Greenish vs. Others